RyanBalshaw/spectrally-regularised-LVMs/README.md

 Spectrally-regularised-LVMs is a Python-based package which facilitates the estimation of the linear latent variable model (LVM) parameters with a unique spectral regularisation term in single channel time-series applications.

 ## Purpose
 LVMs are a statistical methodology which tries to capture the underlying structure in some observed data.
 This package caters to single channel time-series applications and provides a methodology to estimate the LVM parameters.
-The model parameters are encouraged to be diverse via a spectral regularisation which penalises source duplication of the spectral information captured by the latent sources.
+The model parameters are encouraged to be diverse via a spectral regularisation term which penalises source duplication of the spectral information captured by the latent sources.

 The purpose of this package is to provide a complete methodology that caters to a variety of LVM objective functions.